-Natasha Vianna leads communications strategy at Honor, advancing the tech company's growth, mission and achievements in innovation, care, and partnerships.
+Natasha Vianna leads communications strategy at Honor, advancing the technology company's growth, mission and achievements in innovation, care, and partnerships.
 Before joining Honor, Natasha held a senior communications position at the Mass Alliance where she developed an award-winning two-year strategic messaging campaign.
-Prior to this, Natasha worked on the health equity team at the Brigham and Women's Hospital's where she led strategic communications and integrated tech trainings with health officials.
+Prior to this, Natasha worked on the health equity team at the Brigham and Women's Hospital's where she worked on strategic communications and integrated tech trainings with health officials.

 In 2013, Natasha also co-founded noteenshame.org to educate policymakers, school administrators, and healthcare professionals on strategies and policies to reduce the stigma that impedes young people's access to quality care.
 Over 900 people and 24 organizations joined the movement as partners across the country, including the ACLU and National Women's Law Center.
 For this work, Natasha was honored with the Spirit of Service award from the Healthy Teen Network.